Code-Institute-Submissions/GurraT-LittleS/README.md

 About the Building page: SubSection | Links to About the living, Guidelines, Forms, Neighbourhood page, Contact Information page, Report an Issue form, Cancel contract form |2
 About the Building page: Footer|Contact information|1
 |||
-About the living page: Header|Logo, Buttom-links (Home, Profile, Report an Issue, Contact), Navbar (About the building, About the living, Guidelines, My pages, Contact Information) |1
+Living Here page: Header|Logo, Buttom-links (Home, Profile, Report an Issue, Contact), Navbar (About the building, About the living, Guidelines, My pages, Contact Information) |1
-About the living page: Section| Div with About the Building with list with information on water, electricity, laundary etc..|2
-About the living page: SubSection | Links to About the living, Guidelines, Forms, Neighbourhood page, Contact Information page, Report an Issue form, Cancel contract form |2
+Living Here page: Section| Div with About the Building with list with information on water, electricity, laundary etc..|2 Living Here page: SubSection | Links to About the living, Guidelines, Forms, Neighbourhood page, Contact Information page, Report an Issue form, Cancel contract form |2
-About the living page: Footer|Contact information|1
+Living Here page: Footer|Contact information|1
 |||
 Guidelines page: Header|Logo, Buttom-links (Home, Profile, Report an Issue, Contact), Navbar (About the building, About the living, Guidelines, My pages, Contact Information) |1
 Guidelines page: Section| Div with For your comfort Guidelines, Div with worth to know before implementing|2